Anica Mrose Rissi: Career

 The Anna, Banana chapter-book series, for readers ages 6–10, follows a third-grader named Anna, her wiener dog named Banana, and Anna's two best friends, Sadie and Isabel.
 Kirkus called the first book in the series, Anna, Banana, and the Friendship Split (Simon & Schuster, 2015), "a realistic story for sensitive kids."
-The series is also published in Danish and Hebrew.
+The series is also published in Danish, Czech, and Hebrew.
 Rissi has stated in interviews that her own dog, Arugula, was the inspiration for the dog in the Anna, Banana books.

 The Teacher's Pet (Disney-Hyperion, 2017), illustrated by Zachariah OHora, is a picture book about a teacher who is so in love with the new class pet, he can't see all the trouble it's causing.
 In a starred review, Publishers Weekly said, "Rissi's very funny text is a model of understatement and restraint...allowing OHora to make the most of the story's physical comedy in thickly painted scenes spiked with neon orange."
 School Library Journal called the book "perfect for classroom read-alouds and lessons on problem-solving or pets."
 The New York Times Book Review said, "Rissi (the 'Anna, Banana' books), with her edge-of-grossout humor, and OHora ('Horrible Bear!'), with his giant-headed, candy-colored people, have over-the-top sensibilities that mesh fantastically" and USA Today called it "A guaranteed chuckle for any grown-up who’s ever had to take care of the class 'pet' for the weekend."
+It is also published in Chinese.

 Watch Out for Wolf!
 (Disney-Hyperion, 2019), illustrated by Charles Santoso, is a picture book about five little piggies who are preparing a surprise birthday party for their friend Wolf.
 The book was chosen for the Texas Library Association's 2020 2x2 Reading List.
 It is also published in Spanish and Catalan.